 The Poseidon Underwater Suite at Atlantis the Palm lends itself perfectly to a virtual tour as it seems beyond reality to book a stay in a room that equates to living inside an aquarium.
 For a deeper dive, the property offers scuba and snorkeling experiences, most of which do not require certification.
 For the non-swimmers of the world, a virtual tour of this feature might be preferable to reality.
 For those who want to face their fears, this Aquatrek experience uses state-of-the-art underwater helmets that enable the guest to breathe amidst 65,000 creatures.
 There are three adventures: Shark Safari, Aquatrek Extreme and Aquatrek at Night.

 Other features of this high impact destination are Dolphin Bay, Adventure Waterpark and the Royal Pool.
 The virtual walkthrough of this property is certainly impressive, but is unquestionably just a glimpse of what is possible while physically standing amidst the opulence.
-Zoom In

 Virtual Reality, prior to the pandemic, was at the confluence of game-like novelty and high tech marketing.
 Media personnel and eager travel customers alike donned the VR headset to experience that “next best thing” sensation.
 Travel shows were among the many events where a person can sit in a swivel chair in the middle of an exhibit hall, and be transported through sights, sounds and movement to exotic destinations, their reality suspended for a few altered minutes.

 Then, just as 2020 was getting underway, coronavirus shut the doors to reality.
 The latest forecast prepared for the US Travel Association by Tourism Economics projects that through the end of 2020, the travel industry could lose $505 billion dollars, and may not recover until 2024.
 Some countries closed their borders and many travelers canceled their plans.